samuelfuchs/resident-unit-management-backend/readme.md

 - **Role Validation**:
   - Users are validated against their roles for access to specific features (e.g., a receptionist cannot create an admin).

+- **Forgot Password**:
+  - Users can request a password reset token via the `/forgot-password` endpoint.
+  - A one-time token is generated and sent as part of a URL.

+- **Reset Password**:
+  - Users can reset their password using the token provided via `/reset-password/:token`.
+  - Tokens are single-use and have a predefined expiration time.

 ---